-4.5 In relation to maritime claims, what form of security is acceptable; for example, bank guarantee, P&I letter of undertaking.
+4.5 In relation to maritime claims, what form of security is acceptable; for example, bank guarantee, P&I letter of undertaking?

-Despite the judge being free to decide otherwise, no security is usually required.
+Despite the discretionary rule conferred on the judge to decide otherwise, no security is usually required.
 Whenever the court asks the claimant to provide a security deposit, it will generally correspond to the amount of the claim.
 The security may be deposited in any form considered acceptable by the court.

-Typically, cash deposits (at the court's order) and bank guarantees are the most effective forms of security.
+Typically, cash deposits (at the court's order) and bank guarantees (such as first demand guarantees) are the most effective forms of security.
 Letters of undertaking ("LoUs") are acceptable in very limited situations and their acceptance is always dependent on the other party's agreement.